 Cash comprises cash in hand and demand and call deposits with banks.
 Cash equivalents are short-term, highly liquid instruments that are readily convertible to known amounts of cash, are subject to an insignificant risk of changes in value, and are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.
 Cash and cash equivalents are measured at amortised cost.

 (d) Accounts receivable:

 Accounts receivable are measured at amortised cost.

-(e) Accounts payable and accrued charges:
+(e) Accounts payable:

-Accounts payable and accrued charges are measured at amortised cost.
+Accounts payable are measured at amortised cost.